hackingmaterials/matminer/docs_rst/dataset_summary.rst

 --------------------
 castelli_perovskites
 --------------------
-18,928 perovskites generated with ABX combinatorics, calculating gbllsc band gap and pbe structure, and also reporting absolute band edge positions and heat of formation.
+18,928 perovskites generated with ABX combinatorics, calculating gllbsc band gap and pbe structure, and also reporting absolute band edge positions and heat of formation.

 **Number of entries:** 18928